hackingcrosss/citadel/TROUBLESHOOTING.md

 ### Verify step shows "unverified" after pushing DNS
 DNS propagation can take minutes to hours.
 Wait and retry the "Verify Domain" button later.
 Mailgun checks propagation on their side.

+### "NPM Public IP not configured" warning
+The "Service (via NPM reverse proxy)" target mode requires the NPM host's public IP to create the DNS A record.
+Set it in **Settings** → NPM section → "Public IP" field.
+You can select an EC2 instance from the dropdown to auto-fill its IP.

+### Container dropdown is empty
+The container dropdown only shows running containers (`?all=false`).
+If no containers are running or Docker credentials aren't configured, the dropdown will be empty.
+Enter the forward host and port manually instead.

+### Point Domain creates A record but proxy fails
+The workflow creates the A record first, then the NPM proxy host.
+If the proxy step fails (e.g. NPM credentials not configured), the A record will still exist.
+Fix the NPM credentials in Settings and retry — the "already exists" warning for the A record is handled gracefully.

 ## Remote Docker Daemon Won't Start